 Prizes and Odds

 To win the Powerball jackpot, you must match all five white balls plus the Powerball at odds of 292,201,338.
-The jackpot has a minimum value of $40 million and can keep growing until it is won, leading to some incredible payouts, such as the record $1.58 billion jackpot awarded in January 2016.
+The jackpot has a minimum value of $20 million (*During the Coronavirus pandemic, the starting jackpot may be lower than this) and can keep growing until it is won, leading to some incredible payouts, such as the record $1.58 billion jackpot awarded in January 2016.

 There are a total of nine prize tiers.
 The following table shows all the different ways to win and the odds of winning in each tier.